Keith-paradox/Chat_PDF/README.md

 ### Ingest PDFs

+There are two ways to ingest PDFs:

+#### 1. **Via Web UI (Recommended)**
-Once the containers are running, ingest your PDFs:
+Once the containers are running:
+1. Open http://localhost:8000/ in your browser
+2. Click "Upload PDFs" in the sidebar
+3. Select one or more PDF files
+4. Files are automatically uploaded, ingested, and ready for querying

+#### 2. **Via Command Line**
 ```bash
 # Ingest a single PDF
 docker-compose exec app python -m app.ingest.ingest_pdfs /app/pdfs/your-file.pdf --doc-id my_document